Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Chandler is the only child of an erotic novelist and cross-dressing burlesque star.
-Throughout the series, his main job is an executive specialized in statistical analysis and data reconfiguration (though his friends never really knew just what he did).
-Chandler is also Ross Geller's best friend since college, and became Joey's roommate.
+Throughout the series, his main job is as an executive specializing in statistical analysis and data reconfiguration (though his friends never really knew just what he did).
+Chandler is also Ross Geller's best friend since college and became Joey's roommate.
 He refuses to celebrate Thanksgiving in the traditional way, due to his parents announcing their divorce on the day when he was 9.
 He has a habit of accenting the wrong words in his sentences, which leads to his friend often imitating him.
 Chandler and Monica ultimately fall in love and get married, and the two adopt twins.

 Chandler is extremely sarcastic and often the comic relief with his self-deprecating humor.
-He uses his sarcasm as a defense, and sometimes comes off emotionally immature (though he is the most financially secure).
+He uses his sarcasm as a defense and sometimes comes off emotionally immature (though he is the most financially secure).
 Chandler is fast with quips and always enjoys poking fun at his friends, which as a viewer is enjoyable to see.
 He often turns to humor in emotional situations, but always offers support to the group.
 Chandler constantly looks out for Joey, both financially and emotionally.
 The duo form a close bond and often get into hilarious shenanigans together.

 Best Quote: "I'm not great at the advice, can I interest you in a sarcastic comment?"

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.